andrewchen04/andrewchen04.github.io/_pages/cv.md

   * POLSCI 5: Introduction to International Relations
 * Summer 2020
   * ESPM 98: Directed Studies in Environmental Science, Policy, and Management
-  * ETHSTD 10 AC: A History of Race and Ethnicity in Western North America, 1598 - Present
+  * ETHSTD 10AC: A History of Race and Ethnicity in Western North America, 1598 - Present
   * THEATER 5: Public Speaking and Presentation Skills

 Other Coursework